burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 }
 ```

 In the example above we use `virtual` keyword that should be used for inheritance branches that come from a common ancestor for different inheritance paths.
 An example represents classical diamond shape inheritance.
-In such a situation with such a memory layout, it is less possible to create a simple strategy with a sliding window that look *"beautifully"* at the given object and during upcasting and downcasting shifts the windows.
+In such a situation with such a memory layout, it is less possible to create a simple strategy with a sliding window that looks *"beautifully"* at the given object and during upcasting and downcasting shifts the windows.
 To mitigate this the following trick is used.

-In our original example with several `B` classes in fact for each `B1,B2,B3,B4` class the compiler to provide access to the shared data in `class A` create a field of type `vptr.B1, vptr.B2, vptr.B3, vptr.B4`.
+In our original example with several `B` classes in fact for each `B1,B2,B3,B4` class the compiler to provide access to the shared data in `class A` creates a field of type `vptr.B1, vptr.B2, vptr.B3, vptr.B4`.
 All these pointers are pointed to the `vtable` table.

 For non-virtual function calls, the member function to call is statically determined, at compile time.
 For virtual functions a derived